 • increased demand for City services

-Development and construction related application and permit revenues, investment and grant revenue are projected to increase by $1,518,000 (3.13%).
+Development and construction related application and permit revenues, pay parking revenues, grant revenues, and program and user fees are projected to increase by $2,651,000.
+A significant portion of these increases are offset with reserve transfers.

 Operating expenses

-Operating expenses are increasing by $480,000 (0.99%), representing inflationary increases for operating expenses such as insurance, equipment, contracted services, utilities, legal services, professional services, leases, etc.
+Operating expenses are increasing by $549,000.
+This represents inflationary increases for operating expenses such as insurance, equipment, fuel, contracted services, utilities, legal services, professional services, leases, etc.

 Port Moody Police